BFO-Mappings/PROV-to-BFO/PROV/README.md

 # Usage
 * [Release version here.](prov-bfo-directmappings.ttl) This contains only the mapped and extended terms.
 Use this one in production.
-* [Editor's development version here.](prov-bfo-edit.ttl) This contains imports of BFO, RO, and example instances to test with.
+* [Editor's development version here.](prov-bfo-edit.ttl) This contains imports of BFO, RO, and 91 example instances from the PROV-O docs to test with.
 Open this one in Protege to view the mapping in full context of each aligned ontology.

 # Scope
 * The mapping goal is to subsume every [PROV-O](https://www.w3.org/TR/prov-o/) term under some [BFO (Basic Formal Ontology)](https://basic-formal-ontology.org/) or [RO (Relation Ontology)](https://oborel.github.io/) term.
 A separate extension which maps PROV-O to [CCO (Common Core Ontologies)](https://github.com/CommonCoreOntology/CommonCoreOntologies) is also proposed.